-The MPC566EVB provides external interfaces for 4 SCI serial ports, 3 CAN ports and a 10/100T ethernet port.
+The MPC564EVB provides external interfaces for 2 SCI serial ports, 3 CAN ports and a 10/100T ethernet port.

-1.4.1 COM1 - COM4
+1.4.1 COM1 and COM2

-The MPC566 processor has two queued serial multi-channel modules (QSMCM_A and QSMCM_B) which provides four serial communications interfaces (SCI/UART).
+The MPC564 processor has one queued serial multi-channel module (QSMCM) which provides two serial communications interfaces (SCI/UART).
 These submodules communicate with the CPU via a common slave bus interface unit (SBIU).
 The signals of COM1 and COM2 pass through external Driver/Receivers to make the channels RS-232 compatible.
-COM3 and COM4 serial ports with 10 pin IDC to DB9 connector headers are available for RS232 operation of MPC566 SCI B channels 1 and 2.
 An RS-232 serial cable with DB9 connectors is included with the board.
 The signals of both channels are available on the QSM_PORT connector.
 SCI0 (COM-1) is the "TERMINAL" channel used by dBUG for communication with an external terminal/PC.
 The "TERMINAL" baud rate defaults to 19200.
 Notes:

-- 1. COM ports provide connection pads 1 9 behind the DB9 cable connectors so the user may modify operation of the serial connection.
+- COM ports provide connection pads 1 9 behind the DB9 cable connectors so the user may modify operation of the serial connection.
 Each connection pad is numbered for the associated serial connector pin.
 Each connection pad can be isolated from the others if grouped above, by cutting the associated trace to the pad on the bottom side of the board.
-See the MPC566EVB schematic. - 2.
+See the MPC564EVB schematic. - 2.
 COM-2 has the JP1 DCE/DTE option, see below. - 3.
-RS232 translators available to COM3 and COM4 that are not required by user application may be applied to other COM ports by isolating the MPC566 SCI signals to the RS232 transceiver and applying the associated RS232 level input or output to another COM port.
-User should refer to the schematic diagrams of the board to make sure correct signals and connections are isolated and reconnected for the new application..
+RS232 translators available to COM3 and COM4 that are not required by user application may be applied to other COM ports by isolating the MPC564 SCI signals to the RS232 transceiver and applying the associated RS232 level input or output to another COM port.
+User should refer to the schematic diagrams of the board to make sure correct signals and connections are isolated and reconnected for the new application.